Tron: Legacy: Attractions

 Disney was involved with the Ice Hotel in Jukkasjärvi, Sweden through association with designers Ian Douglas-Jones at I-N-D-J and Ben Rousseau to create "The Legacy of the River," a high-tech suite inspired by Tron: Legacy.
 The suite uses electroluminescent wire to capture the art style of the film.
 It consists of over 60 square meters of 100mm thick ice equating to approximately six tons.
 160 linear meters of electroluminescent wire were routed out, sandwiched and then glued with powdered snow and water to create complex geometric forms.
 The Ice Hotel is expected to get 60,000 visitors for the season, which lasts December 2010 through April 2011.
 On November 19, 2010, the Tron: Legacy Pop Up Shop opened at Royal-T Cafe and Art Space in Culver City, California.
 The shop featured many of the collaborative products created as tie-ins with the film from brands such as Oakley, Hurley and Adidas.
 The space was decorated in theme and the adjacent cafe had a tie in menu with Tron-inspired dishes.
 The shop remained open until December 23, 2010.

+Following the release of the film, the TRON Lightcycle Power Run attraction, based on the film, opened at Shanghai Disneyland and Magic Kingdom in 2016 and 2023, respectively.